lucienfradet/jdc-nextjs-wp-website/backend/wordpress/wp-content/plugins/mwb-bookings-for-woocommerce/README.txt

 == Upgrade Notice ==

-= 3.4.0 - Released on 10 April 2025 =
+= 3.4.1 - Released on 30 April 2025 =

-New: Option to select start day of the week.
+* New: Am/Pm slot for dual calendar date and time.
-New: Option to select language of the day of week and Months in the calendars.
+* New: Compatibility with latest WP[6.8] and WC[9.8.2].
-New: Compatibility with latest WC [9.7.1] and WP [6.7.2].
+* Fix: Global cost issue fix.